ArcticAkuma/roboRecon/README.md

 * **joy:** ```todo```

 ### Usage
+Please be aware, that the i2c addresses of the servos are currently hard-coded with no possibility to be changed from the launch file.
+You may need to adjust them [here](src/low_level_control.py#L60).
 1. **Start SLAM & navigation**<p>
     Currently, there is no automatic goal finding.<br/> Set it by publishing a [geometry_msgs/PoseStamped](https://docs.ros.org/en/api/geometry_msgs/html/msg/PoseStamped.html) to the navigation [move_base](http://wiki.ros.org/move_base#Action_Subscribed_Topics) on move_base_simple/goal.